politicalwatch/politicalwatch.es/content/en/nosotras.md

 ### We contribute by:

 - Providing open access to information through the development of civic technologies.
-- Promoting citizen surveillance and participation and public accountability.
+- Promoting citizen surveillance, participation and accountability.
 - Generating content and spaces to stimulate an informed public debate.

 Political Watch is part of the [Salvador Soler Foundation](http://unmundosalvadorsoler.org), a nonprofit entity, declared of public utility and inscribed in the Foundations Registry of the Ministerio de Cultura since 2010 (registry number 962).